minio/docs/source/includes/linux/common-minio-kes.rst

 KES requires TLS connectivity for all client connections, including those originating from MinIO.
 See :ref:`minio-tls` for more information on enabling TLS for the MinIO deployment.

-Depending on your Vault configuration, you may also need to create a dedicated set of TLS certificates for KES to connect and authenticate to Vault.
+Depending on your selected KMS target's configuration, you may also need to create a dedicated set of TLS certificates for KES to connect and authenticate to the KMS.

 Defer to your organization's best practices around generating production-ready TLS certificates.